Kirill5k/kafka-connect-http/readme.md

 ### Error handling

 Errors on network level (read, connect) and http errors (>=400) will be propagated with status code/text (if applicable).
-All network and http errors will be retried.
-(At-least-once delivery)
+All network and http errors will be retried if at least one message has been correctly delivered after the task start.
+(At-least-once delivery semantic with fail-fast)